rxue/daybook/programming/shell/README.md

 For instance, the options of `history` commands in Bash are different from those in Zsh

+NOTE! `which` command can tell whether the quetioned command is built-in or not explicitly (20250330)

 # boolean operation
 Advanced use case of `&&` in combination with `&` `branch=test && (git branch -D $branch & git push origin --delete $branch)` # brackets can be used in this case